Housing benefit advice for landlords

 As a landlord, your tenants could get housing benefit if you charge them rent and they are on a low income.
 Housing benefit can pay for all, or part, of their rent.
 The amount of housing benefit they receive will depend on their income and circumstances.

-Universal Credit will replace Housing Benefit for some people.
+Universal Credit replaces Housing Benefit for some people.
 You may need to check what benefits your tenant is in receipt of.

 About tenants housing benefit